5 Mistakes That New Raw Feeders Often Make - The Urban Pet Store

 • Feeding 80% muscle meat, 10% bone, and 10% organ meat in your dogs overall diet.
 Unless you prefer DIY raw feeding, the popular option is to buy 80-10-10 minces from your local pet store.
 (Hello everyone!)

-• Consider adding other nutrients that aren't covered by meat alone, such as Omega-3 fatty acids (sardines) and iodine (kelp).
+• Consider adding other nutrients that aren't covered by meat alone, such as Omega-3 fatty acids (sardines or sprats), and Vitamin D (egg yolks or oily fish).

 Mixing Raw and Kibble Together